 - Vocational Opportunities

 - House Rules to Maintain a Sober Living Environment

 Ideally, you want a sober living that will provide the care and support you need.
 You also want a sober living home that will help you learn how to live a sober, independent lifestyle.

 Young Men’s Sober Living Homes in Los Angeles

-How much does sober living cost in Los Angeles at young men’s sober living homes?
+How much do sober living homes cost in Los Angeles?
 You might be surprised that the prices are very comparable to the rent you would pay for an apartment.
 Of course, the costs also depend on the home’s location within the Los Angeles area.

 New Life House is here to help you continue your recovery journey.
 Enjoy the benefits of sober living in a caring and supportive environment.
-We have homes in Redondo Beach and Los Angeles to help young men with personalized program options, employment and education opportunities, and ongoing recovery support.
+Our sober living homes in Redondo Beach and Los Angeles help young men with personalized program options, employment and education opportunities, and ongoing recovery support.

 One of the primary benefits we offer our residents is there is no set limit to the length of residency.
 You are free to live in one of our homes as long as necessary.
 We understand the importance of allowing you to work on your recovery at your own pace.
 Contact us when you are ready to become a resident or if you would like further information about our young men’s sober living homes.